anto/static_content/README.md

 # Static Content for Wolf CMS
-Static Content for Wolf CMS is a plugin that allows the usage of a auxillary web server to serve 'static' content from a site using Wolf CMS from another source.
+Static Content for Wolf CMS is a plugin that allows the usage of a auxiliary web server to serve 'static' content from a site using Wolf CMS from another source.
 Static Content for Wolf CMS introduces two new constants for use in developing layouts and themes.
 The new constants are <b>URL_STATIC</b> and <b>STHEMES_URI</b>.

 ## History
 This plugin was developed to enable sites developed to have higher YSlow! scores without the need of setting up a seperate server to host 'static' content.